biglocalnews/prefect-flow-template/README.md

 ## Deployment

 Shipping your code to the production environment preferred by this template requires a few introductory steps.
+These steps are arcane.
+They will be frustrating.
+But you will likely only have to do them once.

 First you must install Google Cloud’s [gcloud](https://cloud.google.com/sdk/docs/install) command line tool and successfully use it to log into an account with the hosting service.